 THE MUSICAL LEADERSHIP OF THE VIRGINIA BEACH CHORALE

-Dr. Don Krudop is the Director of Choral Activities at Regent University.
-Prior to his position at Regent, he served as Chair of the Vocal Music Strand at the Visual & Performing Arts Academy at Salem High School from 2004-2019 and as the Salem High School Choral Director from 1989-2007.
-He retired from VBCPS in June of 2019, having taught there for 44 years.
-In addition, he has served as the music director for several Hampton Roads churches, as well as local Barbershop and Sweet Adelines choruses, and sang tenor in the Southern Division champion and International quarter-finalist barbershop quartet, Old Dominion Line.
+Dr. Don Krudop (www.donkrudop.com) is Associate Director of Choral Activities at Regent University.
+Prior to the position at Regent, he served as Chair of the Vocal Music Strand at the Visual & Performing Arts Academy at Salem High School from 2004-2019 and as the Salem High School Choral Director from 1989-2007.
+He retired from VBCPS in June of 2019, having taught in the system for 44 years.
+In addition, he is Director of Music Ministries at Heritage United Methodist Church, also in Virginia Beach.
+Don was Director of the Commodore Chorus (Barbershop Harmony Society) and the Greater Tidewater Chapter (Sweet Adelines International), and sang tenor in the Southern Division champion and International quarter-finalist barbershop quartet, Old Dominion Line.
+He has been honored to serve as guest conductor for All-Region, All-District, and All-County choirs throughout Virginia, North Carolina, Maryland, and New Jersey.

-Don holds the Doctor of Musical Arts in Music Education, Master of Music in Conducting, and Bachelor of Music Education degrees from Shenandoah University in Winchester, Virginia as well as the Master of Educational in Administration degree from Regent.
-While at Shenandoah, he studied conducting with Grammy award winner Robert Shafer.
-He completed additional post-graduate studies at Westminster Choir College and the George Washington University, has sung under the direction of Aaron Copland and Weston Noble, worked with Eph Ely, Rodney Eichenberger & Jing Ling-Tam, and was a participant in the Robert Shaw Carnegie Hall Choral Workshop.
+Don holds the Doctor of Musical Arts in Music Education, Master of Music in Conducting, and Bachelor of Music Education degrees from Shenandoah University in Winchester, Virginia as well as the Master of Education in Administration degree from Regent.
+While at Shenandoah, he studied conducting with Grammy award winner Robert Shafer and past president of the American Choral Directors Association, David Stutzenberger.
+He completed additional post-graduate studies at Westminster Choir College and George Washington University, has sung under the direction of Aaron Copland and Weston Noble, worked with Eph Ely, Rodney Eichenberger & Jing Ling-Tam, and was a participant in Eric Whitacre’s Virtual Choir 6 and the late Robert Shaw’s Carnegie Hall Choral Workshop.

 Don was named Virginia's "Music Educator of the Year" by the Virginia Music Educators Association and was Salem High School’s "Teacher of the Year.”
 He was a recipient of the Shenandoah University "Distinguished Alumni Award" for outstanding career achievement and was recognized by Coastal Virginia magazine as one of Hampton Roads “Ten Top Educators."
-He is a Past President of the Virginia Choral Directors Association and has served as the Virginia ACDA "Repertoire and Standards" chair for high school choirs, choral representative on the editorial board of "VMEA Notes," was a national chorus mentor for the National Association for Music Education, and is well known as an adjudicator and clinician throughout the Mid-Atlantic and Southeast.
+He is a Past President of the Virginia Choral Directors Association and has served as the Virginia ACDA "Repertoire and Standards" chair for community choirs, as a choral representative on the editorial board of "VMEA Notes," and was a national chorus mentor for the National Association for Music Education.
+Don is well-known as a conductor, adjudicator, and clinician throughout the Mid-Atlantic and Southeast.